 Uncertainty is running rampant at the moment due to the virus and economic crisis.
-Captain Obvious: People are dealing with a tremendous amount of stress.
+Captain Obvious: People are dealing with a tremendous amount of stress just like you are.
 In times like these, when people feel like the ground beneath them keeps shifting, demonstrating that your business can help them find stable ground – even in a small way – is paramount.

 Customers crave security during uncertain, challenging times.
 This inclination extends to the brands they choose for their services or products, even if they cannot afford them right now.
 Regardless, consumers will recognize, and remember, a brand they deem trustworthy.

-When you improve your business’s reputation, you will win your target audience’s trust, greatly increasing the likelihood they will choose your products or services over those of your competitors.
+When you move your business’s reputation from bad to good, you will win your target audience’s trust, greatly increasing the likelihood they will choose your products or services over those of your competitors.
 It will also secure customer loyalty because consumers will remember that your brand helped them during a trying time.